TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 Manual handling
 ...............

-With TYPO3 versions below v13.3, attaching files to an Extbase Domain Model was only possible by either:
+With TYPO3 versions below v13.3, attaching files to an Extbase domain model was only possible by either:

 *  Manually evaluate the :php:`$_FILES` data, process and validate the data,